peterlinxm1/op/README.md

 ## Acknowledgments & Tips

-This is just a simple fork from the code base of authors such as P3TERX, please go to the official code base for specific usage.
+This is just a simple fork from the code base of authors such as P3TERX, Please go to the official code base for specific usage.

 - [P3TERX's Actions-OpenWrt](https://github.com/P3TERX/Actions-OpenWrt)
 - [tuanqing's mknop](https://github.com/tuanqing/mknop)